apnex/labops/README.md

 Portable
 - Designed with minimal or no external dependencies so it can be run on on virtualised public or private cloud environment

-It leverages Kubernetes and GitOps to declaratively publish

 ## TLDR;